 Third parties may express an interest in the information collected through MedicineInsight.
-The provision of information in these instances undergoes a rigorous and formal approval process, and is guided by the MedicineInsight independent external Data Governance Committee.
+The provision of information in these instances undergoes a rigorous and formal approval process, and is guided by the independent external MedicineInsight Data Governance Committee.
 This Committee includes GPs, consumer advocates, privacy experts and researchers and reports all approvals and studies to the Royal Australian College of General Practitioners National Research and Evaluation Ethics Committee.

 Third-party use of MedicineInsight information must be aligned with our overall mission and be for public good.
-Information shared with third parties is done in a secure manner and will never identify an individual practice, GP, practice staff, or patient.
+Information shared with third parties is done in a secure manner and individual practice, GP, practice staff, or patient details are always deidentified.